TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/CachingFramework/Developer/Index.rst

 .. tip::

-   It isn't needed to call :code:`has()` before accessing cache entries with :code:`get()` as the latter returns :code:`NULL` if no entry exists.
+   It isn't needed to call :code:`has()` before accessing cache entries with :code:`get()` as the latter returns :code:`FALSE` if no entry exists.